mharj/quantum-sequence/README.md

 	deserialize: (buffer: Buffer) => new Map(JSON.parse(buffer.toString())),
 	validator: (data: Map<string, number>) => mapDataSchema.safeParse(data).success,
 };
-const driver = new MemoryStorageDriver('QuantumMapDriver', bufferSerializer); // MemoryStorageDriver as example driver
+const driver = new MemoryStorageDriver('QuantumMapDriver', bufferSerializer, null); // MemoryStorageDriver as example driver

 // Create a new QuantumMap instance with a tachyon-drive storage driver
 // ⚠️Warning⚠️: if using non-primitive types as keys, you must get actual value first from keys() method before call "delete" or "has" methods as hydrate will replace the object reference (manually or via updates) and the reference will be lost.